Baltic studies: SUL's Baltic Studies Program

 SUL actively collaborates with institutions and organizations on and off campus in the field of Baltic and Nordic-Baltic studies by conducting collaborative projects, organizing events, and exchanging ideas regarding collection development.
 SUL has played an active role in matching the Stanford Global Studies (SGS) Internship Program with host organizations in the Baltics and supporting the interns throughout their internships.
 SUL has built strong relationships with organizations, institutions, and people interested in supporting Baltic studies, including the Baltic embassies in the United States, Baltic consuls and honorary consuls, Baltic universities, libraries, archives, museums and governmental agencies, Nordic and Baltic academic and cultural organizations, and business/tech networks in the Bay Area.

-In collaboration with the Freeman-Spogli Institute and the Europe Center, SUL also offers fellowships to Estonian scholars.
-The Short-Term Research Fellowship at Stanford University for Estonian Scholars is a 6-8-week fellowship that enables Estonian researchers, especially early- to mid-career scholars, to make use of Stanford’s strong collections, academic knowledge, and networks related to the study of the history, society, and politics of Estonia and the Baltic region.
-Similarly, the Global Digital Governance Fellowship at Stanford University for Estonian Scholars, a 2-6-month fellowship, enables Estonian researchers, especially early- to mid-career scholars, to visit Stanford University and make use of its academic knowledge, networks, and collections related to the study of information and communications technology (ICT), digital society and economy, cyber security, smart governance, and technology and trust.
+In collaboration with Vabamu, CREEES, and the Ministry of Foreign Affairs of Estonia, SUL also offers fellowships to Estonian scholars.
+The Short-Term Research Fellowships for Estonian Scholars enable Estonian researchers to make use of Stanford’s strong collections, academic knowledge, and networks related to the study of the history, society, politics, security, and foreign policy of Estonia and the Baltic region.
+Similarly, the Global Digital Governance Fellowship enables Estonian researchers, especially early- to mid-career scholars, to visit Stanford University and make use of its academic knowledge, networks, and collections related to the study of information and communications technology (ICT), digital society and economy, cyber security, smart governance, and technology and trust.
 The fellowship also aims at enhancing Estonian scholars’ ability to share their knowledge of and experience in issues related to cyber security, e-governance, and trust and technology with the research community at one of the top universities in the world and other relevant entities in Silicon Valley, thus contributing to a better understanding of these topics on a global level.

 Olga Kistler-Ritso and the Kistler-Ritso Foundation's endowment